fzeeshan/anychart-simple-php-sample/README.md

 You can change mysql connection settings in `public/data/Data.php` class constructor.

 ## Running on server
-Copy `public` folder to your server and open folder in browser.
+Copy `public` directory to your server and open directory in browser.

 ## Running locally
 Best way to run sample on your computer is to use vagrant.